Team Performance with Test Scores: Submodularity and Negative Examples

 such that for any subset $S \subset U$, if $x_1,...,x_k \in S$ are the elements with the $k$ highest values of $f$, then $g(x_1,...,x_k)$ is always a constant-factor approximation to

 \end{question}

-In Section 2, we obtained a positive answer when $U$ was the set of all applicants (discrete random variables), $g$ one of the measures based on the expected maximum, and $S$ a finite subset of the candidates.

-The answer to this question for arbitrary submodular functions, however, is negative.
-Many submodular functions depend too heavily on the interrelations between elements for independent evaluations of elements to work well.
+Despite the positive result in Section 2, we find that many common submodular functions depend too heavily on the interrelations between elements for independent evaluations of elements to work well.
 We present two such examples.

 \xhdr{Cardinality Function}

 One of the canonical examples of a submodular function is the set cardinality function.
 Let $U = \mathcal{P}(\mathbb{N})$.
 Then for $T = \{T_1,...,T_m \}$, with $T_i \in U$,